Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 How does cyber-deterrence work?

-This is the complicated backdrop against which Western governments are struggling to build some kind of model to deter cyberattackers.
+All of this makes for a complicated backdrop against which Western governments are struggling to build some kind of strategy to deter cyberattackers.

 "What deterrence is fundamentally about is making the cost of doing something too high for someone to want to do it," says Ewan Lawson, senior research fellow for military influence at the Royal United Services Institute (RUSI), who was previously with Joint Forces Command with responsibility for the development of cyberwarfare capabilities.